Module Catalogues

 Students will be expected to attend two hours of formal lectures as well as to participate in supervised practicals in a computer lab in a typical week.
 Lectures will introduce students to the academic content and practical skills which are the subject of the module, while computer practicals will allow students to practice those skills.

-In addition, students will be expected to devote approximately six hours of unsupervised time to solving continuous assessment tasks and private study.
+In addition, students will be expected to devote approximately eight hours of unsupervised time to solving continuous assessment tasks and private study.
 Private study will provide time for reflection and consideration of lecture material and background reading.